explosion/prodigy-openai-recipes/README.md

 ## Fetching data upfront

-Right now we are fetching examples from OpenAI while annotating, but we've also included a recipe can get fetch a large batch of examples upfront.
+Right now we are fetching examples from OpenAI while annotating, but we've also included a recipe that can fetch a large batch of examples upfront.

 ```
 python -m prodigy ner.openai.fetch examples.jsonl fetched-examples.jsonl "cuisine,place,ingredient" -F recipes/ner.py
 ```

-This will create a `fetch-examples.jsonl` file that can be loaded by our the [ner.manual](https://prodi.gy/docs/recipes#ner-manual) recipe.
+This will create a `fetch-examples.jsonl` file that can be loaded with the [ner.manual](https://prodi.gy/docs/recipes#ner-manual) recipe.

 ## Better Suggestions